LimaVazEduardo/Curriculum/README.md

   ```

-5. Create a data source file, `data.R` inside a separated folder `/r`.
+5. Create a data source file, `r/data.R`:
-  This file works like a mini database, with tabular information created inside a simple *Tribble*.
+  This file will work like a mini database, with tabular information created
+  inside a simple *Tribble*.
   See an example below:
   ```
   # Education